Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Job Description: Plumbers install and repair piping fixtures and systems in homes, businesses, and factories.

-Program Length: Plumbing trade school programs typically take about two years to complete.
+Program Length: Plumbing programs typically take about two years to complete.

 Job Description: HVAC technicians install and repair heating, ventilation, cooling, and refrigeration systems.

-Program length: Most HVAC trade school programs vary between 6 months and two years in length.
+Program length: Most HVAC programs vary between 6 months and two years in length.
 Some HVAC students also complete an apprenticeship, which typically lasts 3 to 5 years.

 Job Description: Carpenters construct and repair a variety of structures ranging from kitchen cabinets to highways and bridges.

-Program length: Typical carpentry trade school programs take two years to complete.
-Most programs also require an apprenticeship, which can vary in length.
+Program length: Typical carpentry programs take two years to complete.
+Most programs also require an apprenticeship, which typically lasts 3 to 4 years.